Pink-Crab/WPDB-Table-Builder/README.md

         gh->reference_column('id');
 });
 ```
-The above would produce (provided the user table exists with an ID column)
+The above would produce for MYSQL (provided the user table exists with an ID column)

 ```sql
 CREATE TABLE my_table(